CAAPIM/Releases/README.md

 - [Xamarin-iOS](http://mas.ca.com/docs/xamarin/latest/guides/ios)

 #### RS256 Support
-The Mobile SDK supports the RS256 algorithm for validating signatures of id tokens.
+The Mobile SDK now supports the RS256 algorithm for validating signatures of id tokens.
 In previous releases, only HS256 was supported.

 #### JWT Access Token Support
 The JWT access token is now supported by MAG.
 For more information, see [Token Configuration](https://docops.ca.com/ca-api-management-oauth-toolkit/4-3/en/installation-workflow/configure-authentication/token-configuration).

+#### Xamarin for Mobile Developer Console (MDC)
+The MDC wizard now includes the high-level steps to install the Xamarin SDK.

+#### ProGuard Compatibility
+The Mobile SDK for Android is now compatible with ProGuard, the open source tool that makes Android and Java apps smaller and faster.

 ### Deprecation Notices
 - MASStorage for Cloud documentation has been removed from the Mobile SDK 1.8.00 and MAG 4.2.00 documentation.
 MASStorage for local device storage is still supported.